ti-community-infra/ti-challenge-bot/docs/README.md

 # challenge-bot
-A bot for pingcap challenge program.
+A bot for challenge program.

 > 0.A robot may not harm humanity, or through inaction allow humanity to come to harm.
 >